StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 ----------------

 In a lot of case, indicator of compromises comes as list of domain, IP, user agent to match against the produce data.
-An already seen approach consits in generating a rule for each IOC.
+An already seen approach consists in generating a rule for each IOC.
 This will match but the performance impact will be huge.

 If you have to match on an IP list, it is better to use the IP reputation system via the `iprep <https://suricata.readthedocs.io/en/latest/rules/ip-reputation-rules.html>`_ keyword